JuliErre/portfolio/README.md

 #  My portfolio

-Its my personal portfolio, there you cand find some personals projects and my contact.
+It's my personal portfolio, there you cand find some personals projects and my contact medias.

 ## Page link